-Chosen for their durability, stability and affordability - concrete house slabs are a fantastic option for covering the surface of your house slabs.
+Chosen for their durability, stability and affordability, concrete house slabs are a fantastic option for covering the surface beneath your home.

 The most widely seen material used on footpaths, concrete offers a single layer or individual block option for footpaths.